-The date of valuation is 1 April 2014
+The date of valuation is 1 April 2015

-The Council carries out a rolling programme that ensures that all Property, Plant and equipment required to be measured at fair value is revalued at least every five years.
+The Council carries out a rolling programme that ensures that all Property, Plant and equipment required to be measured at current value is revalued at least every five years.
 Valuations are carried out by the Council's external valuers, NPS Norwich Ltd, in accordance with the methodologies and bases for estimation set out by the Royal Institution of Chartered surveyors.

-Apart from infrastructure, community and assets under construction, the basis of value for all assets is Fair Value.
-Fair value may be either the Existing Use Value, Market Value or Depreciated replacement Cost depending on the property type and classification.
+Apart from infrastructure, community and assets under construction, the basis of value for all assets is Current Value.
+Current value may be either the Existing Use Value, Depreciated replacement Cost or Fair Value depending on the property type and classification.

 EUV is used only for valuing property that is owner-occupied.
-Market value is used to value property held for investment purposes or properties held for sale.
+Fair value is used to value property held for investment purposes, surplus assets or properties held for sale.